jbw9/PermiasWebsite/README.md

-# Permias Website

 <div align="center">
     <img src="./public/logo.png" width="256"/>
-    <p>A website for PERMIAS UIUC, an Indonesian student club in the University of Illinois Urbana Champaign</p>
+    <p>Source code of a website for PERMIAS UIUC, an Indonesian student club in the University of Illinois Urbana Champaign</p>
     <br>
 </div>